 Citrix will make a stand-alone MSI available on our website (BCR.msi version 15.15), which you then will install on top of your newly updated CU3 VDA.
 This will add back HTML5 video redirection and add the additional components required for BCR.

-You will need Citrix Workspace 1809 or higher to make this work.
+You will need Citrix Workspace 1809 or higher to make this work (but we recommend 1810 or higher due to an audio bug).
 Citrix Receiver 4.9 LTSR is not compatible with Browser Content Redirection.
 Citrix Receiver for Linux 13.9 or higher is also supported.

-As for the policies, you can either control BCR via regkeys on the VDA itself or use our ADMX template, also available from citrix.com/downloads.
-(Studio will not include the policies — we did not want to introduce changes to it.)
+As for the policies, you can either control BCR via regkeys on the VDA itself or use our ADMX template and deploy them via GPOs to the VDAs, also available from citrix.com/downloads.
+(Studio will not include the policies — we did not want to introduce changes to it).

 Citrix releases new BCR.msi builds throughout the year (branching out from the CRs) to make bug and security fixes.
 Remember, BCR.msi is not tied to the five + five year support program of the LTSR, so Tech Support might ask you to upgrade to a newer BCR.msi version if the bug responsible for the call was fixed in a posterior BCR.msi release.

 Lastly, Citrix will not support BCR.msi all through the lifecycle of 7.15 (2017 – 2022 with extended support up to 2027).
-We will give our LTSR customers enough time so they can migrate eventually to LTSR v3, targeted for 2H 2019.
+We will give our LTSR customers enough time so they can migrate eventually to LTSR v3.

-We hope this will enable you to bring multimedia workloads into your VDI LTSR v2 environment.
+We hope this will enable you to bring multimedia workloads into your 7.15 CU3 LTSR environment.

 Citrix TechBytes – Created by Citrix Experts, made for Citrix Technologists!
 Learn from passionate Citrix Experts and gain technical insights into the latest Citrix Technologies.